 It’s horrifying and the image of her under the water is forever burned into my memory.
 But this week our high octane, wild child with a fighting instinct finished her first year of swim team.
 We still have to watch and be vigilant because she’s a little too sure of swim skills but that memory is just a memory.
 It no longer has hold over us, she’s defeated it this year.

 Be vigilant with kids in the pool this year.
 Watch them and don’t let them out of your reach unless you know they can swim.
 Teach them from infancy to flip onto their back and float.
 Teach your older children to scream and yell if they ever see one of their younger siblings in the water.

-After Ellie’s accident we bought a Puddle Jumper and she wore it non-stop until we felt like she was a strong enough swimmer to go without it.
-Yes she hated it at times but she didn’t go near the pool unless she was wearing it.
+After Ellie’s accident, we bought a Puddle Jumper and she wore it non-stop until we felt like she was a strong enough swimmer to go without it.
+Yes, she hated it at times but she didn’t go near the pool unless she was wearing it.

 Accidents happen unbelievably fast and you can’t take that time back or claim a mulligan.
 Be extra vigilant this summer with any kids that are in the pool or near water.
 Most importantly remember that you probably won’t hear anything.
 You can’t look away and just listen for a splash because it might never come.
-It happens in an instance and is nothing like you expect it to be.
+It happens in an instant and is nothing like you expect it to be.